 Forgery is making a fake document or falsifying an existing one with the intent to defraud someone with it.
 As discussed below, Colorado has six separate forgery crimes.

-Documents need not be completely false for a person to be guilty of forgery.
+Documents need not be completely false for you to be guilty of forgery.
 Merely inserting one untrue piece of information qualifies.4

 It is also unnecessary that the person receiving the fake document fall for the fraud.
-All a forgery conviction requires is that a defendant has the intent to defraud.5
+All a forgery conviction requires is that you have the intent to defraud.5

 18-5-102 CRS states that:

-(1) A person commits forgery, if, with intent to defraud, such person falsely makes, completes, alters, or utters a written instrument which is or purports to be, or which is calculated to become or to represent if completed:
+(1) A person commits forgery, if, with intent to defraud, the person falsely makes, completes, alters, or utters a written instrument that is or purports to be, or that is calculated to become or to represent if completed:

 (a) Part of an issue of money, stamps, securities, or other valuable instruments issued by a government or government agency; or